terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_java_service_instance.html.markdown

 * `create_if_missing` - (Optional) Specify if the given cloud_storage_container is to be created if it does not already exist.
 Default value is `false`.

+* `use_oauth_for_storage` - (Optional)  Flag that specifies whether to use the default OAuth protected object storage for instance backups.

 WebLogic Server supports the following:

 * `database` - (Required) Information about the database deployment on Oracle Database Cloud Service.
 Database